SoftUni-Internal/interactive-content/EN/11-Exam-Preparation/00-Problem.md

 - When you are ready, delete the node_modules folder, make sure all dependencies are listed in the package.json file and submit your archived project

-- You are provided with HTML & CSS resources, which you CAN modify
+- You are provided with HTML and CSS resources, which you CAN modify

 - Use Express.js as a back-end framework